garrandall/popular-music-data/tracks/slow-jamz-twista-kanye-west-jamie-foxx.md

 Smokey Robinson, Ashford & Simpson (Are you gonna be) Set the party, really set the party off right
 Yes it will, yes it will (Well well well well)
 Al Green, oh!
-Al Green, ohh yeah!
+Al Green, oh yeah!
-Oooh!!!
+Oh!
 Whatcha know about the Isley Brothers?